Youxi Chuandeng: Life

 As abbot of Gaoming Temple, Chuandeng spearheaded its reconstruction, a task which continued throughout the rest of his life.
-Originally established by Tiantai patriarch Zhiyi as one of twelve mountain monasteries, Gaoming (then called Jingming) had declined during the Jiajing era (1522-1566) to the point where only stone sutra pillars remained.
+Originally established by Tiantai patriarch Zhiyi as one of twelve mountain monasteries, Gaoming (then called Jingming) had declined during the Jiajing era (1522–1566) to the point where only stone sutra pillars remained.
 With patronage from scholar-official Feng Kaizhi, lay devotee Zhao Hainan, as well as aid from Tu Long and Wang Shixing, Chuandeng was able to reconstruct the halls, meditation quarters, and main altars, as well as commission new bronze statues (of Shakyamuni, Maitreya and Manjusri) and sandalwood carvings, and even acquire around 29 acres of temple land.
 He also personally travelled to Nanjing in 1612 to procure a complete Buddhist canon.
 He also constructed new additions to the site, like the Śūraṃgama Altar and the Never-blinking hall (a Pure Land focused hall).

 Chuandeng was renowned for his eloquent lectures on topics like the Lotus Sūtra, the Śūraṃgama Sūtra and Zhili's Miaozongchao.
-From 1585-1625, Chuandeng lectured across Zhejiang and Jiangsu, delivering over 40 annual lecture series.
+From 1585 to 1625, Chuandeng lectured across Zhejiang and Jiangsu, delivering over 40 annual lecture series.
 Literary giant Tu Long praised him as "reviving Tiantai's lost traditions" and "worthy of succeeding Patriarch Zhiyi."
 A notable account describes an occasion at Shishan Temple in Xinchang, where, while expounding Buddhist doctrine before the Great Buddha statue, the entire assembly reportedly heard celestial music resounding in harmony with his discourse, ceasing only upon its conclusion.

 Regarding his personal practice, Chuandeng was a rigorous practitioner of repentance rituals, particularly those based on the Lotus Sūtra, Great Compassion Dharani, Amitabha Sūtra, Śūraṅgama Sūtra, and others.
 Annually, he led his disciples in the "Four Kinds of Samādhi," demonstrating exceptional dedication.
 After constructing the Śūraṃgama Altar, Chuandeng devoted himself primarily to cultivating the Śūraṃgama Samādhi, employing the method of Guanyin known as "interpenetration through the ear faculty."
 In this practice, ten monastics would conduct repentance rituals and sit in meditation in an open area in front of the altar, which was restricted from general access.
 As per the Śūraṃgama Sūtra, Chuandeng also emphasized that strict adherence to precepts is essential for engaging in this form of practice.
 Each year, Chuandeng led a group of ten precept-observing monks in a one-hundred-day retreat.
 This intensive session was preceded by a twenty-one-day preparatory period involving rituals of repentance, prostrations, recitation of the Śūraṃgama mantra, walking meditation, and vow-making.
 The full retreat followed immediately thereafter.
-Wang Shichang (王士昌), a government official and scholar, documented this routine in a commemorative essay for Chuandeng’s seventieth birthday.
+Wang Shichang (王士昌), a government official and scholar, documented this routine in a commemorative essay for Chuandeng's seventieth birthday.
 He noted that Chuandeng personally guided the retreat, staying awake for twenty-one days while performing walking meditation during all six periods of the day and night, then maintaining focused seated meditation until the retreat concluded.
 This annual retreat had reportedly been held without interruption since 1615, setting a lasting example for future generations.